khulnasoft-lab/gopkg/docs/plugins.md

 ## How Plugins Work

-When Glide encounters a subcommand that it does not know, it will try to delegate it to another executable according to the following rules.
+When Gopkg encounters a subcommand that it does not know, it will try to delegate it to another executable according to the following rules.

 Example: